Statistics Tool

 How To Use

-1. Enter a Category Name (e.g., "Rent").
+1. Type a Category Name (e.g., "Rent").

-2. Enter its Value (e.g., 500).
+2. Type a Value (e.g., 1200).

-3. Click Add.
-Repeat for all categories.
+4. Repeat for all your categories.

 Frequently Asked Questions

-When should I use a pie chart?+
+When should I use a bar chart instead?+

-What is a 'Donut Chart'?+
+What is a donut chart?+

 Is Pie Chart Creator free to use?+